About Fenix Starlight

 Fenix is a young comic artist who has loved telling stories visually through pictures and colours since they could hold a pencil.

 Fenix enjoys telling stories of characters finding their identity, mythical creatures, and using bright colours to show emotion.
-They hope to inspire other young aspiring comic artists, just as they were when they were young.
+He hopes to inspire other young aspiring comic artists, just as they were when they were young.
 Fenix currently lives in London.

 Awards (is thet the right word?)